Here's what tax experts are looking for in Donald Trump's statements - ExBulletin

 Here’s what tax experts are looking for in Donald Trump’s statements

-Donald Trump’s tax returns – long the subject of speculation and a bitter legal battle – should be made public.
-After releasing a summary of the IRS’ efforts to audit the former president last week, along with some details about his earnings in recent years, the House Ways and Means Committee plans to release the documents on Friday.
+Donald Trump’s tax returns, long the subject of speculation as well as a three-year legal fight, are now in the public eye for anyone to examine.
+After releasing a summary of the IRS’ efforts to audit the former president last week, along with some details about his earnings over the past few years, the House Ways and Means Committee released six-year redacted versions early Friday. of his statements.

-Whether Americans learn much from feedback is another matter.
-Trump’s finances are known to be complex, with the IRS itself complaining about the difficulty of reviewing every entity from which he may have derived income.
+Whether Americans learn much from the mass of information released today is another matter.
+As with many ultra-wealthy people, Trump’s finances are dauntingly complex — indeed, the IRS itself has already remarked on the difficulty of examining every entity from which he has derived income over the years. .

-Here are the areas tax professionals said they plan to focus on once the returns are released.
+Here are some of the areas tax professionals said they are focusing on.

 What do the returns really show about his finances?